Quantum Similarity Testing with Convolutional Neural Networks

-which is a quantum superposition of two coherent states $\ket{\alpha}$ and $\ket{-\alpha}$ with opposite amplitudes, where $\alpha\in [1,2)$.
-We train StateNet using simulated measurement data from ideal cat states in Eq.~(\ref{eq:cat}), as well as noisy cat states with a fixed amount of thermal noise.
-After the training is concluded, we test the performance of StateNet in the cross-verification of pairs of noisy cat states degraded by photon loss.
+We test our method on cat states \cite{yurke1986,mirrahimi2014} $(\ket{\alpha}+\ket{-\alpha})/{\sqrt{2(1+\exp(-2|\alpha|^2))}}$, where $\ket{\alpha} := D(\alpha) |0\rangle$ is a coherent state.
+We train StateNet using simulated measurement data from ideal cat states as well as noisy cat states with a fixed amount of thermal noise.
+After the training is concluded, we test the performance of StateNet in distinguishing between pairs of noisy cat states degraded by photon loss.
 For each pair of noisy cat states $\rho$ and $\sigma$, we take $\rho$ to play the role of the reference state, and make it close to its noiseless counterpart $\rho_{\text{ideal}}$, with fidelity 99\%).
-On the other hand, we regard $\sigma$ as the untrusted state that needs to be verified, and allow it to be generally noisier, allowing the fidelity with the trusted state $\rho$ to range between between $84\%$ and $100\%$.
-We plot the rejection rate over test pairs with respect to the fidelity between each pair of noisy cat states for multiple scenarios as shown in Fig.~\ref{fig:rejectionRate}.
-Note that when fidelity equals one, i.e., $\rho=\sigma$, the plots show the false rejection rates.
+On the other hand, we regard $\sigma$ as the untrusted state that needs to be verified, and allow it to be generally noisier, allowing the fidelity with the trusted state $\rho$ to range between $84\%$ and $100\%$.
+To evaluate the performance of the network, we plot the rejection rate, namely the probability that the two states are judged to be different, as a function of their fidelity.
+The resulting plot is shown in Fig.~\ref{fig:rejectionRate}.

-Numerical results show that when we either increase the number of phase-space points for the Wigner-function measurements or raise the number of runs per measurement setting, the trained network achieves higher success rate in distinguishing different noisy states with quantum fidelity between $0.9$ and $0.99$.
-Notably, the amount of measurement data that the neural network receives as input is not enough for a reliable quantum state tomography using maximum likelihood estimation~\cite{lvovsky2009} or generative adversarial networks~\cite{Ahmed2021PRL}.

-Besides data size, the performance of neural networks is also affected by state complexity, which can be measured by its nonclassicality~\cite{kenfack2004}.
-To test this aspect, we increase state complexity by considering cat-like states that are superposition of four coherent states instead of two.
-The results, shown in the Supplemental Note 3, show that the success rate drops by an amount the depends on the fidelity between the two tested states.

-It is also useful to visualize the state representations obtained by embedding different measurement data in feature space.
-To this purpose, we feed the state representations of training states with $\alpha\in\{1, 1.1, \dots, 1.9\}$, into a t-distributed stochastic neighbor embedding (t-SNE) algorithm~\cite{van2008visualizing} to project the representation vectors into a two-dimensional plane, according to their similarities in feature space.
-The results, provided in Fig.~\ref{fig:tsne}, show that measurement data associated to the same state effectively correspond to nearby vectors, while measurement data associated to different states typically correspond to distant vectors.
-It is worth stressing that StateNet was not provided with any state parameter ({\em e.g.} it was not provided the value of $\alpha$), nor it was provided any information about the fidelity of quantum states.
-The notion of distance visualized in the figure was developed by the network as a way to minimize the loss function in the training phase.

-In addition to simulated data, we also use actual experimental data for the testing.
-For this test, we first train StateNet with simulated measurement data of states